thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **Do you accept criticism and/or contribution?** All help and criticisms are very appreciated.

 **Do you have any idea it will work or at least converge towards something useful without doing thousands of reviews a day?** Not really, but quick back-of-the-envelope calculation made it look doable.
 I just do a few tens of reviews almost every day.
 Making it a habit help not loosing focus on important goals IMO.
 My habit is doing it when I'm tired of doing anki reviews to remotivate me.
+You can have an idea of how long it will take using the following command `litoy --show logs | grep "Progress score:"`.

 **What are ELO scores?
 Why did you choose this algorithm?** A ranking system initially devised for chess.
 The idea is that if you have chess players A, B and C : if `A beats B` and `B beats C` then you don't really have to organize a fight between A and C to know which is better.
 It does so by assigning a score to each opponent that can then be used to compare opponents that have never met each other.
 The main selling point of ELO is that it still behaves well even if some players occasionally under perform (or over perform).
 In the case of LiTOY, you can have some incoherent reviews in your database and it will not throw off the whole ranking.
 Also, ELO is dead easy to implement and I wanted to completely understand (i.e. grok) my code.